 Whether you are a gun enthusiast or a hunter, you should not have your gun rights taken from you without just cause in a domestic violence case.
 Speak to a Greenville criminal domestic violence defense lawyer immediately after being arrested in a domestic violence case.
 They can advise you on your legal rights and help develop a case to prove you are innocent of the charges.

 While domestic violence is a serious charge, often these cases get blown out of proportion in the heat of an argument.
 It is the responsibility of the police to determine who the aggressor is in a domestic violence case by hearing your account of the events.
-They can make mistakes that can cause you to have domestic violence charges presented against you because of South Carolina’s “no drop” policy.
+The police can make mistakes that can cause you to have domestic violence charges presented against you because of South Carolina’s “no drop” policy.
 Having a criminal domestic violence lawyer help you through these charges can keep your family intact as well as eliminate the potential of having to serve time for a crime that you did not commit.

 When arrested because of domestic violence, you need a CDV defense lawyer you can count on for your case.
 An experienced Greenville domestic violence defense lawyer at Kendrick & Leonard, P.C., can help you with your domestic violence case.
 They will represent you in court to prove that your charges should be dropped or reduced.
-To arrange an appointment, contact a skilled criminal domestic violence lawyer at Kendrick & Leonard, P.C.
+To arrange an appointment, contact a skilled lawyer at Kendrick & Leonard, P.C.